Human-Centered Design (HCD)

 Don Norman also studied the control rooms of potentially hazardous industrial centers and aviation safety.
 Following the Three Mile Island nuclear accident in 1979, he was involved in analyzing the causes and potential solutions.
 A partial meltdown of a power-station reactor had released dangerous radioactive material into the environment.
 The problem centered around, not the highly competent staff members, but the design of the control room itself.

 From design mistakes such as this, we learned crucial lessons.
 It was clear that designers had to accommodate the human needs of their systems’ usership.
 There could be no room for ambiguity or misleading controls, for instance.
-Designers would instead have to anticipate human users extensively through how each system looked, worked and responded to them.
+Designers would instead have to anticipate human users extensively through how each system looked, worked and responded to them, which aligns with circular economy principles to maximize resource efficiency and sustainability.
 So, rather than focus on the aesthetics of the interface and the design itself, designers needed to understand and tailor experiences for the people at the controls, accounting for their various states of mind while interacting with and reacting to changes in the system.
 To avoid disasters, the dehumanizing idea of “users” had to vanish so designers could put people first in design.
 It was time for human- or, better still, people-centered design.

 The cockpit of an aircraft, with hundreds of switches, dials and buttons.